Enbayft/ALEN-Tier-Guide/test.md

 > Skill:
 >> 5% activation upon firing, increases own FP, Reload, and Evasion by 40% for 8s.

->>Every 20 seconds, has a 70% chance to active Vanquish Mode, increasing own Reload stat by 200% for 10 seconds and releasing a powerful barrage.
+>>E very 20 seconds, has a 70% chance to active Vanquish Mode, increasing own Reload stat by 200% for 10 seconds and releasing a powerful barrage.

 > While pretty good to begin with, once Kai'd Laffey truly stands out thanks to CL-tier Firepower and Efficiency coupled with absurd amounts of Reload, allowing her to akimbo gun down any fool standing in her way.
 Her torpedoes also come out much quicker than anyone else's, but given the lacking nature of US torps spamming them is one of the few ways to keep them relevant.
 The DPS monster to AyaKai's DPH.

 ![DD](https://azurlane.koumakan.jp/w/images/4/47/Z23KaiChibi.png "Z23 Kai") - [KMS Z23 Kai](https://azurlane.koumakan.jp/Z23#Retrofit)
 - Desc: "Gun Fuhrer".

+> Skill:
-> Skill: 5% chance on firing main gun to boost Firepower by 60% for 8s; Every 20 seconds, has a 40% (70%) chance to active Destruction Mode, releasing a powerful barrage and spawning 2 rotating shields that can block 5 enemy shells each, and for 10 seconds own main gun critical rate becomes 100%.
+>> 5% chance on firing main gun to boost Firepower by 60% for 8s

+>> Every 20 seconds, has a 40% (70%) chance to active Destruction Mode, releasing a powerful barrage and spawning 2 rotating shields that can block 5 enemy shells each, and for 10 seconds own main gun critical rate becomes 100%.

 > Special: Can equip CL guns.

 > Z23 takes the opposite approach to Ayanami, in that she goes all in on guns - her base FP is unmatched among DDs and her skills further ehnance her gun DPS to obscene degrees, while also having great uptime.